-CLO1: After successful completion of the course the students will be able to:
+After successful completion of the course the students will be able to:

-CLO2; The students will learn various issues related to environmental impact assessment and its importance.

-CLO3: Will be able to understand the various policies related to environment and classify the environmental issues
+- CLO1: Learn various issues related to environmental impact assessment and its importance. - CLO2: Understand the various policies related to environment and classify the environmental issues. - CLO3: Create an EIA report.

-CLO4: Will be able to create EIA report.

-Environmental Impact Assessment (EIA): Principles, (15 Hours)

-Concepts and approaches,
+Environmental Impact Assessment (EIA): Principles, (15 Hours) Concepts and approaches,